taogen-docs/resources-of-learning/directions/information-security-resources.md

 <h2><a name="softsec_t" href="#softsec_c">Software Security</a></h2>
 <br>

+- The Shellcoder's Handbook: Discovering and Exploiting Security Holes by Jack Koziol, Chris Anley, John Heasman
+- Counter Hack Reloaded: A Step-by-Step Guide to Computer Attacks and Effective Defenses (2nd, 2006) by Edward Skoudis, Tom Liston
 - A Bug Hunter's Diary: A Guided Tour Through the Wilds of Software Security by Tobias Klein
 - 0day安全：软件漏洞分析技术 by 王清